Skip to main content

 Joshua J. Masters is a pastor, author, and international speaker with a heart for leading through culture and relationship building.
 He also serves as the Executive Director and missionary for Bridge Builders International, a U.S. based organization serving the Baltics and greater Europe.
 His… Read more

-Natalie Meeks, co-leader of the ELF Artists Network, is the President/CEO for Bridge Builders International, which ministers to artists in multiple countries in Europe and the US.
-As a freelance writer, she has penned articles about ministries all over the world.
-She is a lover of the classics (… Read more
+Natalie Meeks is the President/CEO of Bridge Builders International, which ministers to artists in multiple countries in Europe and the US.
+She currently studies at Western Theological Seminary and, as a freelance writer, has penned articles about ministries all over the world Her Christian… Read more

 Liviu Mocan is a Romanian artist living in Cluj-Napoca, Transylvania.
 The rich Christian legacy that he inherited from his parents, from church, and from mature artists and theologians has guided his philosophy of life and formed the essence of his creation.
 His many and varied works – which can… Read more